5 great healthy lunch ideas

 Whole grains should form the main foundation of your lunch.
 They're packed with nutrients, including B Vitamins, antioxidants, phytochemicals, minerals including Iron, Zinc, Magnesium and Copper, as well as heaps of fibre to help you feel fuller for longer.

 A diet rich in whole grains has been found to provide a host of health benefits which protect against obesity, stroke and chronic diseases including Type 2 diabetes and heart disease.
 Discover the 10 symptoms of diabetes to look out for.

 Good wholegrain options: Try cooking with quinoa (try these vegan quinoa burritos), bulgur, barley, buckwheat (try this buckwheat curry recipe) brown rice, whole wheat, amaranth or sorghum.

 2. Include some plant-based protein

 There’s plenty of protein in a multitude of plant-based foods.
-While fruit is extremely low in protein and oils don’t provide any, all other plant foods contain some degree of protein.
+While fruit is low in protein and oils don’t provide any protein, all other plant foods contain some degree of protein.